 The Scottish Government has operated a different income tax regime compared to the rest of the UK since the 2018/19 tax year.
 This means anyone resident in Scotland pays different income tax rates, using more bands and thresholds compared to the rest of the UK.

-Importantly, the Scottish Executive has decided certain tax changes announced in Phillip Hammond’s October 2018 budget, will not be fully implemented in Scotland.
-The Scottish income tax rates, bands, and thresholds for the 2019/20 tax year, and the previous year are shown below.
+The Scottish income tax rates, bands and thresholds for the 2020/21 tax year, and the previous tax year are shown below.

 Who is a Scottish taxpayer?